notcookies/Steam-Screenshot-downloader/README.md

 # How it works?

-1. **Uses Official Chrome for Testing and ChromeDriver**
+1. **Uses Official Chrome for Testing and Chrome Driver**
-   Utilizes the official Chrome for Testing and matching ChromeDriver for web automation, ensuring compatibility and stability.
+   Utilizes the official Chrome for Testing and matching Chrome Driver for web automation, ensuring compatibility and stability.

 2. **Supports All Screenshot Categories**
    After logging into Steam, the tool can download all screenshots, including *Public*, *Friends Only*, and *Private*, with no restrictions.“You can see it，you can download it.”